 What is an Elopement Anyway?

 In this article I’m going to talk about the evolution of an elopement.
 How and why they’re not what they used to be.
-So many people still think eloping means secretly running off to Vegas and that’s not necessarily the case anymore.
-Here’s why the definition of an elopement no longer means what it did when your grandparents were getting married:
+So many people still think eloping means secretly running off to Vegas just to piss off your relatives and that’s not typically the case anymore.
+Here’s why the definition of an elopement no longer means what it did when your grandparents got married:

 Times Have Changed…